 Invisalign

-If the teeth are not in the proper position, Invisalign may be needed to reposition the teeth, allowing them to fit together harmoniously.
-Dr. Welinsky is a Baltimore area Invisalign provider and may recommend Invisalign as an option when appropriate for restoring balance to the bite and supporting long-term dental health.
+If the teeth are not in the proper position, you may need Invisalign may to reposition the teeth so they fit together harmoniously.
+Dr. Welinsky is a Baltimore area Invisalign provider.
+He may recommend Invisalign as an option when appropriate for restoring balance to the bite.
+Straigthening crooked teeth can also support your long-term dental health.

 Restorative Dentistry